-As the lubricant for the moving parts of your engine, motor oil is widely considered to be the most important fluid you can use.
+As the lubricant for the moving parts of your engine, oil is widely considered to be the most important fluid you can use.
 It prevents excessive engine wear and tear, which makes it vital to keep your car running.
-So it's important to understand the different types of motor oil available and how to choose the best one for your vehicle, budget, and needs.
+So it's important to understand the different types of engine oil available and how to choose the best one for your vehicle, budget, and needs.

-Conventional, synthetic, and blend
+Regular, synthetic, and blend

-There are three main types of oil--conventional, synthetic and synthetic blend.
+There are three main types of oil--conventional/regular, synthetic and synthetic blend.
 Conventional oil is organic—it’s essentially refined crude oil that’s been pumped up from the ground.
 Synthetic oil is manufactured molecule by molecule, and because of that, synthetics have fewer imperfections in their chemical buildup than conventional does.
 Synthetic blends, or "semi-synthetics," add synthetic additives to conventional oil and can be a nice compromise between the two.
 They're less expensive but provide some of the performance enhancement you get from a synthetic.

 - Because synthetics have superior lubrication (they’re more slippery) and create less sludge, so they give you better fuel economy, performance, and even a longer engine life.